m-k-S/m-k-S.github.io/_posts/2021-10-13-intro-to-atomic-trapping.md

 # What is Atomic Physics?

 The taxonomy of scientific disciplines is often arcane and unintuitive, and physics is no exception.
 When one hears the phrase ‘atomic physics’, they might be tempted to assume some relationship to ‘nuclear physics’ – after all, what is an atom but a nucleus with bound electrons?
-Yet these two fields could hardly be more distinct, sharing entirely separate histories, techniques, and applications.
+Yet these two fields could hardly be more distinct, having entirely separate histories, techniques, and applications.

 The theory of atomic physics typically considers individual atoms in isolation.
 In the early 20th century, this posed a seemingly insurmountable practical challenge – by what methods could one experimentally isolate an atom, so that those theories could be verified and further developed?
 At standard temperature and pressure, even relatively heavy atoms in gaseous form, such as xenon, travel at over 200 meters per second, rendering existing observational tools at the time useless for studying them.
 It was not until the late 1980s (more than 30 years after the development of the atomic bomb, a major breakthrough of nuclear science!), when Bell Labs scientists William Phillips, Claude Cohen-Tannoudji, David Pritchard, and Steven Chu (among others) designed and fabricated the first apparatus for slowing and controlling ensembles of atoms in a gaseous or vapor form – the **magneto-optical trap**.
 This signaled a turning point in the study of atoms; for the first time, scientists could now create gases of atoms slow enough to be studied by conventional (e.g. spectroscopic) methods.